-In a remarkable display of cultural pride and culinary celebration, the Governor of Ekiti State, His Excellency Biodun Oyebanji, recently showcased the rich agricultural heritage of Ekiti people by pounding yam, a staple menu of the region, at the summit of Abanijorin Rocks during the Ekiti Mountain Easter Tourism Carnival, an event powered by the Ekiti State Bureau of Tourism Development and Discover Ekiti Tourism Club.
+In a remarkable display of cultural pride and culinary celebration, the Governor of Ekiti State, His Excellency Biodun Oyebanji, recently showcased the rich agricultural heritage of the Ekiti people by pounding yam, a staple of the region’s menu, at the summit of Abanijorin Rocks during the Ekiti Mountain Easter Tourism Carnival, an event powered by the Ekiti State Bureau of Tourism Development and Discover Ekiti Tourism Club.

 This symbolic act highlighted the governor’s connection to his roots and underscored the significance of food tourism in promoting and preserving Ekiti’s unique culinary traditions.

-Ekiti, a landlocked State located in the southwestern part of Nigeria, is renowned for its fertile lands and the cultivation of yam, a crop deeply ingrained in the cultural fabric of its people.
+Ekiti, a landlocked state in southwestern Nigeria, is renowned for its fertile lands and the cultivation of yam, a crop deeply ingrained in the cultural fabric of its people.

 Pounded yam, a delicacy made from boiled yam tubers pounded into a smooth, stretchy consistency, holds a special place in the hearts and palates of Ekiti residents.